 FDA has issued a new guidance to provide recommendations to health care providers and investigators on the use of COVID-19 convalescent plasma under the EUA or investigational convalescent plasma under an IND during the public health emergency.
 The guidance also provides recommendations to blood establishments on collection.
 The guidance describes FDA’s interim compliance and enforcement policy regarding the IND requirements for the use of investigational convalescent plasma to facilitate the availability of convalescent plasma to treat hospitalized patients with COVID-19.
-The guidance supersedes the guidance of the same title issued in April 2020 and updated in May and September 2020.
+The guidance supersedes the guidance of the same title issued in November 2020 (previous versions September 2020, May 2020, and April 2020).

 The guidance provides recommendations on the following: